intelsdi-x/AzureStackTP3Scripts/README.md

 Requirement: Downloaded Azure Tools and then make sure the following modules are imported:.\AzureStack.ComputeAdmin.psm1.
 Script include required modules and provide example path wit images to import - UploadImage.ps1

+##2.
+Deployment Checker for Azure Stack Technical Preview
+This script goes through the pre-requisites checks done by the setup for Azure Stack technical previews, starting.
+It provides a way to confirm you are meeting the hardware and software requirements - Invoke-AzureStackDeploymentPreCheck.ps1

+##Post Deploy Script AzureStack For TP2
+This post-deployment script fixes several important bugs (PasswordPolicy/NAT/WinRM), clears up logs (WinRM/Tracing) and improves the overall performance of your Azure Stack environment - PostDeployScript-AzureStack.ps1

+##The Right Order to start all VMs in AzureStack
+Run this script to bring to onlie all Azure Stack services in Cluster - Start_vms.ps1

+##Deployment from GIT
+This script show how to deploy example extensions from GIT repo into VM run in specific ResourceGroup in our AzureStack - Deployment from GIT.ps1